Coronavirus: Germany announces tightening of restrictions until Christmas | DW | 25.11.2020

 Germany closed bars, restaurants and leisure facilities and brought back contact restrictions at the start of November.
 People are strongly encouraged to stay at home and can only meet with members of one other household.

-Many of the key decisions, particularly involving schools, are once more passed down to local regions. relating to particular hotspots.
+Many of the key decisions, particularly involving schools, are once more passed down to local regions.
+Merkel said the goal was to get as many regions below the "hot spot" threshold of 50 cases per 100,000 residents.

 The Christmas exceptions will run from December 23 to January 1.
 Members of one household will be allowed to meet with up to 10 people from other households between those days, with children under 14 exempt.